shervinea/cheatsheet-translation/id/cheatsheet-deep-learning.md

 **6. By noting i the ith layer of the network and j the jth hidden unit of the layer, we have:**

-&#10230;Dengan menuliskan i sebagai layer ke-i dari network dan j sebagai hidden unit ke-j dari layer, kita mendapatkan
+&#10230;Dengan menuliskan i sebagai lapisan ke-i dari network dan j sebagai hidden unit ke-j dari lapisan, kita mendapatkan:

 <br>

 **7. where we note w, b, z the weight, bias and output respectively.**

-&#10230;dimana w, b, z adalah weight, bias, dan keluaran neural network.
+&#10230;di mana kita menulis w, b, z sebagai secara berturut-turut bobot, simpangan, dan keluaran.

 <br>

 **8. Activation function ― Activation functions are used at the end of a hidden unit to introduce non-linear complexities to the model.
 Here are the most common ones:**

-&#10230;Fungsi aktifasi- Fungsi aktifasi digunakan setelah sebuah hidden unit agar model dapat memodelkan permasalahan non-linear.
-Berikut adalah fungsi aktifasi yang sering digunakan:
+&#10230;Fungsi aktivasi - Fungsi aktivasi digunakan oleh sebuah hidden unit akhir untuk mengenalkan kompleksitas non-linear kepada mode tersebut.
+Berikut ini adalah fungsi aktivasi yang sering digunakan:

 <br>